 - Media publications

 - Video representing all departments, buildings, and teams under the Kent ISD umbrella.

 Placement: Maintain a generous “safe” area between the logo and nearby elements.
 Placement should typically be at the bottom of a page as an “anchor.”

 Sending Art: Digital files with an .eps extension should be used for professionally printed materials.
 Digital files with a .jpg (for most applications) .png or gif (for transparency) should be used with office software (Word, Excel) for electronic viewing.

 Color: The district logo may ONLY appear in BLACK AND WHITE.

 We Lead Learning

 Congratulations to all Kent ISD on the recommendation from the AdvancED external review team that Kent ISD be fully accredited for the next five years.
 The team confirmed what we already knew, that Kent ISD is the first choice for schools and districts throughout Kent County.

 Please read and reflect upon the priorities of our board of education, employees, local districts and members of our community contained in Kent ISD Goals on Target.
-It provides a clear, measurable and accountable blueprint for Kent ISD so that we will be the first choice for educational services, helping every student in Kent County classrooms achieve every day.
+This provides a clear, measurable and accountable blueprint for Kent ISD.
+So that we will be the first choice for educational services, helping every student in Kent County classrooms achieve every day.